Escape from Bug Island: Development

 The game was released in 2007 under the title Escape From Bug Island and was published by Eidos Interactive.
 According to Nintendo Power, unfavorable reviews of Necro-Nesia prompted Eidos to refine several aspects of the game during localization, including control tweaks and end-of-level wrap-ups.

 Reception

 At E3, critical impressions of Escape from Bug Island (then Necro-Nesia) were mostly negative.
 According to IGN, the gameplay is “void of anything that may resemble fun”.
 Other criticisms included poor graphics, awkward controls (especially during fights), and choppy animation.
+Greg Ford of 1Up.com criticized the game's controls and concluded that "Bug Island fails and frustrates so thoroughly throughout its 10-plus-hour playtime that its greatest feat may be fooling someone into finishing it who isn't paid to do so.
+It's easily the Wii's worst showing yet."
 Japanese gaming magazine, Famitsu, however, gave it an above-average score of one eight, two sevens, and one six for a total of 28 out of 40.
 Elsewhere, the game received "unfavorable" reviews according to the review aggregation website Metacritic.

-The game sold only 1,934 copies on December 2, 2006, the day of the Wii launch in Japan.
+The game sold only 1,934 units on December 2, 2006, the day of the Wii launch in Japan.